Cardinals vs. Astros Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has recorded 75 hits with 16 doubles, 10 home runs and 36 walks.
-He has driven in 42 runs with 14 stolen bases.
+- Kyle Tucker has collected 76 hits with 16 doubles, 10 home runs and 36 walks.
+He has driven in 43 runs with 14 stolen bases.

-- Tucker has picked up a hit in three games in a row.
-In his last five games he is hitting .167 with a double, a home run, four walks and an RBI.
+- Tucker has picked up at least one hit in four games in a row.
+In his last five games he is hitting .222 with a double, a home run, four walks and two RBI.

 Tucker Recent Games